chocoluffy/leetcode-cpp/README.md

 # leetcode-cpp

-- `template.sh <new folder name>` to scaffold a new folder and creates templates files such as main.cpp, run.sh, README.md and solution.h.
+- `template.sh <NO.> <new folder name>` to scaffold a new folder and creates templates files such as main.cpp, run.sh, README.md and solution.h.

-- inside each different folder, use `sh run.sh <filename>.cpp` to auto compile and run.
+- inside each different folder, use `make run` to auto compile and run the script; use `make debug` to generate debuggable executable.